 A Memorial Service will be held on Saturday, February 1, 2020, 11:00 a.m. at Mission Woods Presbyterian Church, 2003 Taylor St., Milton, WA 98354.
 Memorial gifts can be sent to the Mission Woods Church to be used for camp scholarships.

-To send flowers to Iris' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Iris Martin, please visit our floral store.